VulturARG/test_exercice_01/docs/problems.md

 Sensor data should be monitored.
 To do this, it implemented a monitoring system with IoT-type devices.

+The system is made up of two main parts.
+A data collection device and a data processing system.
+Each data collection device can be connected to a number of sensors such as those described in the table below.
+The processing system stores the information of each data collection device and the sensors that comprise it.
+At the same time, it interrogates the different data collection devices from time to time.
+When the data collection device receives the request, it interrogates all the sensors to collect the data.
+Communication is through public and / or private ethernet.
+The data is sent in JSON format.

-The system is made up of a set of devices whose ID, description, display zone (an alphanumeric value) and location are known, formed by latitude and longitude coordinates.
+Each data collection devices have an ID, description, display zone (an alphanumeric value) and location are known, formed by latitude and longitude coordinates.
 Each coordinate will be a real number.

 Each device has a set of associated sensors type.
 Currently, the devices support a maximum of 256 sensors.
 Devices can have more than one sensor of the same type working.